la-bomba-studio/hesty-contract/README.md

 4. Same as 3 but the investments are  made both onchain and offchain
 5. Test a general pause of all contracts to check if there are any actions that can be made by users
+5. Check if platform earns the 3% from investments, the 10% from all the raised amount and if referrals earned the 1% fee